Shayan33/To-Do-List/README.md

 # To-Do-List

-Written in javascript based on Node JS and Express.
-Using MongoDB to store tasks.
-Handling POST, GET, DELETE
+It is written in javascript based on Node JS and Express.
+Utilized MongoDB to store tasks.
+It has the ability to Handle POST, GET, DELETE requests.

 ![Screenshot](public/assets/todolist.jpg?raw=true)